Using Custom Dictionaries with Text Analysis in HANA SPS9, for Formula One Twitter Analysis

 - Call the Text Analysis Configuration with SQL

-Go to the HANA Web IDE, for me this is at
+Go to the HANA Web-based Development Workbench Editor, for me this is at

 For others it would be